 Although no two Labyrinths will be identical, their layouts are all very similar; they are all made almost entirely of winding, empty, one-tile wide hallways that span a massive area.
 Exploration is difficult, as portions of the map you've previously explored will rapidly be forgotten once they leave your line of sight.
 Mentally keeping track of where you've been helps tremendously in avoiding getting lost, but the Labyrinth will occasionally shift tiles around, opening or closing random passages (you'll notice the sound of gears and machinery whenever this occurs).
 This makes the "left-hand" rule somewhat less reliable for finding your way out.
 There is only one safe exit from the Labyrinth, located at the center of the maze with a sizable treasure heap and a minotaur standing guard.
 You may also come across a portal to the Abyss as you explore, but using it is generally a suicidal idea for characters this early in the game.

 Fortunately the maze does provide clues to let you know you're going in the right direction.
 The outermost portions of the Labyrinth are composed of rock walls, but as you get closer to the center, these will change to stone and eventually metal.
 The exit vault is sometimes made from a material that distinguishes it from the metal surroundings (such as green crystal), but this is not guaranteed.
-Apart from the risk of starvation, exploration is generally safe; traps can only generate in the minotaur's chambers, and there are almost no monsters to encounter apart from very rare trapdoor spiders, hungry ghosts, unseen horrors, gargoyles, minotaur zombies, basilisks and Donald.
+Apart from the risk of starvation, exploration is generally safe; traps can only generate in the minotaur's chambers, and there are almost no monsters to encounter apart from rare redbacks, earth elementals, shadows, hungry ghosts, unseen horrors, gargoyles, skeletons, basilisks, and minotaur zombies.
 Other surprises are few and far between, and usually amount to nothing more than props to add atmosphere or tiny false exit vaults, though small secondary treasure heaps do occur on occasion.

 The auto-explore feature is disabled in Labyrinths, forcing you to pick your way through manually.
-Also, the Labyrinth prevents teleport control, and causes all random teleports to deposit you farther from the center than you initially were.
+Also, the Labyrinth causes all teleports to deposit you farther from the center than you initially were.
 While this stops you from simply teleporting randomly until you find the core, it can give you a rough idea of the direction you should be heading.

 Once you've left a Labyrinth, you can never return.